-This credit is aimed at small businesses, as it allows business owners to offset a percentage of the cost of providing health care coverage to their employees.
+This credit is aimed at small businesses and it allows business owners to offset a percentage of the cost of providing employee health care coverage purchased through the SHOP marketplace for their employees by using tax credits.

 Which Businesses are Eligible for the Tax Credit?